csabahruska/proteaaudio/README.md

 ## Audio backend flavours

-The proteaudio library has two low-level backend implementation.
+The `proteaudio` library has two low-level backend implementation.
-Both library implements the same Haskell API.
-The API code is shared to ensure compatibility.

 - [proteaaudio-sdl](./proteaaudio-sdl) is using SDL2
 - [proteaaudio](./proteaaudio) is directly using the OS native audio library

+ Both library implements the same Haskell API.